Take Your Photography to the Next Level – But, What’s the Best DSLR Camera for Beginners?

 But, the most interesting feature of Rebel E6 is NFC and Wi-Fi technology.
 These features assist in easy sharing of data over smartphones.

-Also, you can expect impressive picture quality with its 18MP CMOS APS-C sensor which works to deliver outstanding results – in combination with Digic 4 image processor.
+Also, you can expect impressive picture quality with its 18MP CMOS APS-C sensor.
+This feature works to deliver outstanding results – in combination with Digic 4 image processor.

 Finally, the Canon Rebel E6 offers an advanced 9 point focus system.
 This cool focus never lets you miss that fast moving object.
 And, the top rated battery life gives you a full day of shooting.